 Key differences in the concepts of personality tools and identity creation:

-Building Your Privacy First Culture on an Identity-based Approach
+Establishing Your Privacy First Culture with an Identity-based Approach

 Leading a business, you are ultimately responsible for proactively defining your identity and brand.

 Unconstrained by management or the personality-based assessments of the human resources department idiosyncratic for larger organisations, you shape your privacy first culture based on digital identity.
 How then, can you shape and influence it to work in your favour?

 Your behaviour-centric digital identity is dependent on a number of factors: